A-KVerma/hmsvideo-android/README.md

 And then click `Connect`.

 On the first time of launch, user will be prompted with permissions.
 Then you are good to go to run the application.
-To verify quickly, connect from a browser on the same end point URL with `https` prefix and join the room. (wss://prod-in.100ms.live/ws -> https://prod-in.100ms.live)

 Start the video conversation!